top of page

 Don’t just listen to the style of music, try to listen to the individual musicians and the sound of their instrument.
 Do any of the musicians have a sound that you particularly like?
 If so, listen to more of them and try to copy them.
 Try to recreate that sound on your instrument.
 Study that artist.

 Try not to judge the music based on whether you like it or not, or whether it sounds old or new.
 Be open.
 You don’t have to like it, but you do have to be familiar with it.
 These are the classics, the great jazz artists.
 You should get to know them.
-If you were an art student you would be expected to recognise the difference between a Turner and a Van Gogh.
+If you were an art student, you would be expected to recognise the difference between a Turner and a Van Gogh.
 It doesn’t matter which one you’d rather have on your wall.
 The same is true of jazz.

 What do you think they are trying to say to you?
 What emotion are they trying to convey?
-How do they use their instrument to project that emotion or feeling?

 Enjoy!